 Why We Wrote This Guide

 Contracts are the primary tools that entities in the music industry use to enter into business relationships with one another.
-This makes it important for musicians and business-people alike to have a general sense for how they work.
+This makes it important for musicians and business-people alike to have a general sense of how they work.
 Therefore, the purpose of this guide is to provide a basic overview of important principles in contract law, as well as to paint a more detailed picture of the specific agreement types and clauses that are more relevant in the music industry.

 Disclaimer: This guide is for informational use only and should not be construed as legal advice.
 For counsel pertaining to specific contract issues, one should always seek the services of an experienced entertainment attorney.